Arc coloring of odd graphs for hamiltonicity: Ordered trees of k-germs and Dyck words

-\begin{example} We can recover $F(\alpha)$ from $f(\alpha)$, exemplified for $k=1,2,3$ in Fig.~\ref{fig2}: for each one of the $1+2+5=8$ cases in the figure, we grow iteratively a piecewise-linear curve $PLC(\alpha)$ that starts at the shown origin O in the Cartesian plane by replacing successively the 0-bits and 1-bits of $f(\alpha)$, from left to right, by {\it up-steps} and {\it down-steps}, namely diagonal segments $(x,y)(x+1,y+1)$ and $(x,y)(x+1,y-1)$, respectively.
-To each down-step of $PLC(\alpha)$, we assign the ``$=$"-sign.
-To the up-steps of $PLC(\alpha)$, we assign the integers in the interval $[0,k]$ in {\it decreasing order} from top to bottom, subject to assigning them from left to right (in that order) between each two contiguous horizontal levels.
-Then, by reading and successively writing the number entries and ``$=$"-signs assigned to the steps of $PLC(\alpha)$ from left to right, the $n$-tuple $F(\alpha)$ is obtained.
+\begin{example} We can recover $F(\alpha)$ from $f(\alpha)$, exemplified for $k=1,2,3$ in Fig.~\ref{fig2}.
+In it, for each one of the $1+2+5=8$ cases in the figure, a piecewise-linear curve $PLC(\alpha)$ is constructed iteratively that starts at the shown origin O in the Cartesian plane $\Pi$ by replacing successively the 0-bits and 1-bits of $f(\alpha)$ by {\it up-steps} and {\it down-steps}, namely diagonal segments $(x,y)(x+1,y+1)$ and $(x,y)(x+1,y-1)$, respectively.
+To each down-step of $PLC(\alpha)$, we assign the ``$=$"- sign.
+We assign the integers in the interval $[0,k]$ in decreasing order (from $k$ to 0) to the up-steps of $PLC(\alpha)$, from the top unit layer of $PLC(\alpha)$ in $\Pi$ to the bottom one and from left to right at each pertaining unit layer between contiguous lines $y,y+1\in\mathbb{Z}$.
+Then, by reading and successively writing the number entries and ``$=$" signs assigned to the steps of $PLC(\alpha)$, the $n$-tuple $F(\alpha)$ is obtained.
 Fig.~\ref{fig2} is provided, underneath each instance, with the corresponding $k$-germ $\alpha$ followed by $F(\alpha)$ and its (underlined) order of presentation via Theorem~\ref{thm1}.
-We assume that all elements of $V(O_k)$ are represented by means of such piecewise-linear curves, for each fixed integer $k>0$. \end{example}
+We assume that all elements of $V(O_k)$ are represented by means of such piecewise-linear curves, for each fixed integer $k>0$.

+Theorem~\ref{thm1} is exemplified in Fig.~\ref{fig2} too, where {\it $i$-nested castling} is occurring via {\it layer polygons} (either isosceles trapezoids or triangles) with their interiors pairwise disjoint, as follows.
+For $k=2$: between the blue layer polygon (delimited by the up-step ``1'' on the left and the down-step ``='' on the right) and the yellow layer polygon (delimited by the up-step ``2'' on the left and the down-step ``='' on the right).
+For $k=3$: between the blue, green and yellow layer polygons (delimited on the left by the up-steps ``1'', ``2'' and ``3'', respectively, and corresponding down-steps ``='' on their right).

+Specifically in Fig~\ref{fig2}: For $k=2$, the 1-nested castling from the root 2-RGS (0) to the 2-RGS (1) is depicted as a permutation of the contiguously labelled up-steps of the (possibly shortened) layer polygons.
+For $k=3$, the 1- and 2-nested castlings from the root RGS (00) to the RGS's (01) and (10), respectively, permute the order of the contiguously labelled up-steps of the (possibly shortened) layer polygons as indicated in the figure.
+Similarly for the 1-nested castlings from (10) to (11) and from (11) to (12). \end{example}